fridaysystems/inventory-presser/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Turn WordPress into a dealership website.
-Import or directly manage an automobile or powersports dealer inventory.
+Provides vehicle listing templates and a custom post type for automobiles or powersports.

 == Description ==

-This plugin tranforms WordPress into a powerful dealer website platform that makes managing a vehicle inventory easy.
+This plugin tranforms WordPress into a powerful dealer website platform that makes displaying a vehicle inventory easy.

 * Supports automobiles, motorcycles, ATVs, RVs, and boats
-* Accepts bulk inventory feeds and allows manual-entry
+* Manage multiple lot locations and separate phone numbers & hours for each
 * VIN-decoding add-on available
+* Custom post type `inventory_vehicle` makes importing data easy
 * Categorizes inventory by type, body style, fuel, transmission, drive type, availability, and new or used
 * Includes many widgets including vehicle sliders and inventory grids

 Built the right way and developer-friendly

-* Creates a custom post type that represents a vehicle
+* Creates a custom post type & 11 taxonomies to store and group vehicles
-* The Add/Edit post screen is enhanced with vehicle attributes as postmeta fields
-* The post content editor manages only the long form vehicle description
+* Editor sidebar integrates custom fields into the block editor
 * Adds columns to the posts list for vehicles for stock number, color, odometer, price, photo count, and thumbnail
 * Implements custom taxonomies to group vehicles by type, fuel, transmission, drive type, availability, new or used, and body style
-* Puts media counts next to the Add Media button while editing vehicles
 * Hooks in all the right places
-* Vehicle object and template tags make front-end development easy
+* Template tags make front-end development easy
+* Runs on any theme & provides shortcodes for the stubborn ones.
 * Many add-ons both free and paid available at https://inventorypresser.com/